olitheolix/square/README.md

     └── namespace.yaml
 ```

-These are the Yaml files from the [integration test
+These are the YAML files from the [integration test
 cluster](integration-test-cluster) (a Minikube).
 The `--groupby` argument
-determine the layout.
-In this case, each namespace becomes a folder and the
+determine the layout of `manifests/`.
+In this case, each namespace becomes a
-manifests are grouped by resource type.
-The only folder that does not
+folder and the manifests are grouped by resource type.
+The only folder that
-corresponds to a Kubernetes namespace is `_global_`, and it harbours all the
+does not correspond to a Kubernetes namespace is `_global_` because it harbours
-non-namespaced resources like `ClusterRole` or `ClusterRoleBinding`.
+all non-namespaced resources like `ClusterRole` or `ClusterRoleBinding`.

-The file names, as well as the manifest order inside those files are irrelevant
+The file names, as well as the manifest order inside those files are
-to Square because it will always compile them into a flat list internally.
+irrelevant. *Square* will always compile them into a flat list internally.
 As
 such, you are free to rename the files, or distribute their content across
 multiple files.
-You can still use `square get ...` afterwards on the new files
+You can still use `square get ...` afterwards and *Square* will
-and *Square* will update the resources in the right file.
-If it finds a
+update the right resources in the right files.
+If it finds a resource on the
-resource on the server that is not yet defined in any of the files it will
+server that is not yet defined in any of the files it will create the
-create the corresponding file.
+corresponding file.

 ### Group By Label
 *Square* can also use _one_ resource label and make it part of the manifests
-folders hierarchy.
-For instance, for the [integration test
+foldershierarchy.
+Here is an example for the [integration test
-cluster](integration-test-cluster) this produces the following output:
+cluster](integration-test-cluster):

 ```console
 foo@bar:~$ kubectl apply -f integration-test-cluster/test-resources.yaml